ddxfish/sapphire/README.md

 ## Features

-**Talk to it**
-- Wake word activation ("Hey Sapphire")
-- Voice input on mic directly or Web UI
-- Voice output via Kokoro TTS on speaker or web UI
-- Spoken system commands ("system voice isabella")
-- You can also use STT and TTS in the Web UI
-- Or don't!
-STT/TTS/Wakeword is all optional
+It's got speech recognition, text to speech, wakeword, and tools can serve many uses.
+It's build on customization.

 **Make it yours**
-- Sapphire is my example, you should make your own persona for yourself
+- Make Sapphire yours: persona, location, goals, scenarios, emotions, story format, etc
-- Modular prompt system - Swap them in and out, edit easily via Web UI
+- Modular prompt system - you can swap prompt pieces in chat (ex: add Happy to emotions)
-- Spices - add snippets to system prompt that rotate for variety
+- Spices - these inject random snippets into sys prompt for variety
-- Per-chat settings - Switch chats to switch personas (voice, prompt, tools, etc)
+- Per-chat settings - Switching chats switches personas (voice, prompt, tools, etc)
-- You use your own LLM to match your needs
+- You use your own LLM to match your needs (LM Studio)
-- Ask it to remember things about you

 **Extend it**
 - Plugin system - just drag and drop your own
 - Tool calling - just drag and drop your own
 - Toolsets - make custom sets of tools for your AI
-- Supports llama.cpp, LM Studio, Claude, and most OpenAI compliant APIs
+- Supports llama.cpp, LM Studio, Claude, and most OpenAI compliant APIs as the LLM core
-- Customize from the UI.
+- Customize everything from the UI.
 No file editing needed.
 - Event manager - have it say Good Morning, open your blinds, and run a backup

-**Get weird**
+**Get weird (Uses)**
-- Meta tools - Allow the AI to edit its own prompt (meta toolset)
+- Meta tools - Allow the AI to edit its own prompt and goals via tools
-- AI exit - Allow the AI to end and reset chat (erase that chat!)
-- Interactive story - AI turns YOUR house fans on as the choppers swarm overhead (home assistant in alpha test)
 - Ethics testing - It discovers it will be shut down.
 What does it do with tools and chat?
 - Waifu-compatible framework - you know who you are
 - AI companion - A friend that remembers you and what you did together between chats
 - Work autopilot - Make some tools and tell it "do my work"
+- Sentient House - go mic and speaker only, your Sapphire wakes you up at 8am, turns on lights
+- Storytelling - SUPER good.
+Drop it right in a scenario via a prompt
+- Research - Pulls X websites in one shot, digests, summarizes
+- Can be used as a plain old Web UI as well

 ## Quick Start

+(Elaborate) Use Conda or venv.
+Core only has a few reqs.
+TTS STT Wakeword triple it.
+Python 3.11 is what I liked best.

+(elaborate) Open LM Studio, load your model, enable API in dev tab and open to LAN in settings if needed.

 ```bash
 # System packages (Linux)